mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

   <img width="324" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/eeb16e67-0459-4d95-99a6-13bdc689432c">

-- Our Clu has two related intents and entities from same project , Book flight and get weather .
+- Our Clu has two related intents and entities from same project, Book flight and get weather.
 For best practices refre [here](https://learn.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/concepts/best-practices)

-- We could define two dialog for each intent and execute the dialog , here for simplicity we keep the conversation in the same unknown intent trigger
+- We could define two dialogs for each intent and execute the dialog, here for simplicity we keep the conversation in the same unknown intent trigger
--